Tax Tax Advice

 Current accounting period

 This option would be useful if you have non-trading income that forms part of your total profits.
-For example, you might have recently started your business and still receive a salary or other income from your previous employment or you might have made a profit on disposal of some assets.
+For example, you may have non-trading income within the company, such as interest income or chargeable gains or you might have made a profit on disposal of some assets.

 EXAMPLE